-The Company recognises that it has exposure to ESG risks by virtue of being a manufacturing and distribution organisation of products, particularly products that are composed predominately of plastic.
-These ESG risks include:
+The Company recognises that it has exposure to environment and social risks by virtue of being a manufacturing and distribution organisation of products, particularly products that are composed of plastic and as an employer.
+Environmental risks include:

 - appropriately balancing the single use nature of Penthrox, with the patient benefit of portability and immediate pain relief; - ensuring appropriate waste capture and disposal during manufacturing; and - ensuring a sustainable and reliable supply chain.